raphaellarrinaga/bonsai/README.md

 # Bonsai

-@todo
+A vue.js coupled with Prismic experiment.
+WIP.

+### @todos

-- readme
+- update readme
-- global css
+- set global css
-- cleanup BlogPosts namings
+- cleanup BlogPosts naming
-- fix github vulnerabilities
-- fix 404 paths on page reload with github
 - favicon
-- domaine free
+- set social networks image from github settings page.
+- ~free domain~ -> using tk domain, still has to check https.
+- _fix 404 paths on page reload with github_, only necessary if we need it later.

 ---